nichollsh/AGNI/README.md

 # AGNI
 Radiative-convective solver designed for integration into a coupled atmosphere-interior code.

-AGNI relies on SOCRATES (2306) for calculating radiances.
-It makes use of the Julia interface to SOCRATES as written by Stuart Daines [(see their branch here)](https://code.metoffice.gov.uk/trac/socrates/browser/main/branches/dev/stuartdaines/r1126_julia_interface).
-The radiative transfer includes shortwave irradiation from the star, surface emission, gaseous absorption, Rayleigh scattering, parameterised clouds, and continuum absorption / CIA.
+AGNI relies on SOCRATES (2311) for calculating radiances.
+It makes use of the Julia interface to SOCRATES as written by Stuart Daines.
+The radiative transfer includes shortwave irradiation from the star, surface emission, gaseous absorption, Rayleigh scattering, parameterised clouds, and continuum absorption.

 Consult the [AGNI Wiki](https://github.com/nichollsh/AGNI/wiki) on GitHub for information about the model.